lski/webpack-babel-typescript-react-template/Readme.md

 An alternative to [Create React App (CRA)](https://facebook.github.io/create-react-app/) it is designed for internal use, but available for others to use.

+#### Public folder for assests

 Like with CRA images can either be imported (recommended) or directly added to the public folder.
 Anything in the public folder will get copied to the outputDir (see [settings](#settings)) and can be referenced from the website root in html.

+#### Code Splitting

 Code splitting is supported, however a router is excluded by default as its easy to add one 'as and when' you need one.

+#### .env

+An optional `.env` file is supported, however the default implementation is to restrict environment variables available in the react application to values beginning with `REACT_APP_` to reduce the chance of exposing sensitive information by mistake.

 _**NB:** There are guides for switching the tech as well._